 Of course, you may not need to go to the store at all to participate in this trend.
 Some of us have had brooches handed down from grandmothers, aunts and even friends.
 Or you bought them years ago and have forgotten all about them!
 I think it’s even fun to search out the antique and consignment stores for some variety if you want to add a couple to your collection.

 Now, most of us grew up putting a brooch on our collar or lapel of a jacket.
-And this is certainly an easy place to start, but I would encourage you to go further and experiment with attaching it other places as well.
+And this is certainly an easy place to start, but I would encourage you to go further and experiment with attaching it other places as well, such as a belt, a hat or a handbag/purse.

-Here are a couple of ideas that aren’t pictured: Wear them on a headband or bow in your hair.
+You can also wear them on a headband or bow in your hair.
 How about on a wire around your neck as a necklace?
-I even remember one person suggesting to wear them on the laces of your shoes.
-Talk about unique!
-Or even on a fabric belt – it can be the pop of color if the buckle is plain.
+You can even wear them on the laces of your shoes or on a fabric belt – it can be the pop of color if the buckle is plain.

 Well, I have a confession.
 I am an accessory addict.
 Of course I blame my mother for this affliction.
 But admittance is the first step, right?